DDJJ2/NOVA/README.md

 - **Progress Tracking** – Track your skill development, milestones, and objectives over time.
 - **User-Friendly Dashboard** – Clear, actionable interface to help you stay focused and motivated.
 - **Scalable Microservice Back-End** – Keeps the system responsive and ready for growth.
+- **Leadership Potential and Recommended Development Areas** - Identify the steps you need to take to become a leader.

 ---